codeforamerica/document-transfer-service/README.md

 code and see them reflected in the running service without having to rebuild the image.

-To run the service with docker compose, run the following:
+To run the service with docker compose, make sure you have [Docker Desktop] installed and run the following:

 ```sh
 docker compose up -d